qlik-oss/sse-r-plugin/README.md

 # SSE R-plugin

-Server Side Extension (SSE) is a general technology for extending the Qlik built in expression library, both for load-script and for chart expressions with functionality from external calculation engines.
-The main purpose is to use SSE in Qlik visualization measures and to some extent also for calculated dimensions.

-SSE is part of the Advanced Analytics Integration (AAI) concept at Qlik.
+This repository provides a server-side extension (SSE) that allows you to extend the Qlik built-in expression library with functionality from R. You can use this in both load scripts and charts.
+In Qlik Sense and QlikView, you connect to this SSE R-plugin by defining an analytic connection.

 R is not a supported language in gRPC by default.
-The purpose of this repository is therefore to provide a possible solution using a C# SSE plugin which in turn accesses Rserve to be able to run R scripts.
+The purpose of this repository is therefore to provide an SSE, written in C# and is called SSEtoRserve, that accesses Rserve to be able to run R scripts.
 All documentation and guides regarding SSE in general, referred to as server-side-extension, are valid and useful for this plugin as well.

 ## Status
 **Latest Version:** [v1.2.0](https://github.com/qlik-oss/sse-r-plugin/releases/latest) (using SSE protocol version v1.1.0)